Infertility: General information

 While I am proud to be a part of the Genea team, I will always look for the simplest solution to fertility problems and IVF is not “routine”.
 It is just a very effective tool in some situations.

 All management begins with a consultation in my rooms.
-Ideally, bring your partner.
+Apart from subfertility, egg freezing is also an area of interest.

 Slowness to conceive can be a source of great anxiety and being surrounded by the children of family members and friends who have conceived easily doesn’t help this sense of failure.
 It is natural to speculate on the cause but the reason is frequently unclear.